bear-sec/bear-sec.github.io/about.md

 permalink: /about/
 ---

-Security researcher, love to share the knowldge, and solve problems.
+Security researcher, love to share the knowledge, and solve problems.
 For any question regarding any of the posts feel free to send me an e-mail.

 ### Contact me